-The Quantified Self movement, often referred to as “self-tracking” or “lifelogging,” is a trend that involves individuals collecting and analyzing data about their own behaviors, habits, and bodily functions to gain insights and make informed decisions about their personal lives.
+The Quantified Self (QS) movement, often referred to as “self-tracking” or “lifelogging,” is a trend that involves individuals collecting and analyzing data about their own behaviors, habits, and bodily functions to gain insights and make informed decisions about their personal lives.
 This movement promotes self-awareness and self-improvement by leveraging technology and data analysis.

 The Quantified Self movement began around 2007, when Gary Wolf and Kevin Kelly, both editors at Wired magazine, coined the term.
 The idea quickly gained traction, leading to the first Quantified Self conference in 2011.
 Over the years, technological advancements, such as wearable devices and mobile applications, have made it easier for individuals to collect data on various aspects of their lives, such as sleep, exercise, nutrition, and mental health.